mazen251/DineOps-C/README.md

 Continuous improvement and iteration are essential for DineOps to establish itself as the future of dining technology, promising unparalleled convenience and engagement for patrons worldwide.

+## Contributing

+contributions are welcomed to improve this project.
+To contribute, please follow these steps:

+- Fork the repository.
+- Create a new branch (git checkout -b feature/your-feature).
+- Commit your changes (git commit -m 'Add some feature').
+- Push to the branch (git push origin feature/your-feature).
+- Open a pull request.

 ## Contact